-Vaccine development is a complex and long endeavour that requires multiple expertise, management of activities running in parallel and decision points.
+Vaccine development is a complex and long endeavour that requires multiple expertise, management of activities running in parallel, and decision points.
 The Stage Gate Criteria (SGC) is a project management methodology that assists in the management of such large, long and complex projects.
-SGC organises a project along two elements: (1) the stages, which describe packages of activities that occur in parallel and generate material and data, and (2) the gates that follow each stage and consist in a review of data from the preceding stage using defined criteria.
+The SGC approach organises a project along two elements: (1) the stages, which describe packages of activities that occur in parallel and generate material and data, and (2) the gates that follow each stage and consist of a review of data from the preceding stage using defined criteria.
 These defined stages and gate criteria help to assess progress and decide to advance a project to the next stage, to stop, hold or recycle it.
 This methodology is applied by the TB Vaccine Development Pathway.

 TB specific considerations

 A key challenge in TB vaccine development is the lack of accepted or validated immune correlates or surrogates of protection.
 This has an impact on pre-clinical screening of potential candidates and on optimisation of the vaccine formulation, since lengthy and costly protection experiments must be performed using animal models that have not yet been validated to predict clinical efficacy.
 The lack of an established immune correlate also hampers the development of an appropriate, qualified assay to measure potency which would accelerate and harmonise product characterisation and Quality Control.
 The TB Vaccine Development Pathway tool addresses and provides guidance for TB vaccine-specific challenges.